 Colonel Allensworth State Historic Park

-But there’s also a fascinating agricultural history to discover in the area.
-In Earlimart, Calif., you’ll find Colonel Allensworth State Historic Park where Allensworth, a former slave, and a handful of families established a town in 1908 governed by African Americans.
+There’s also a fascinating agricultural history to discover in the area.
+In Earlimart, you’ll find Colonel Allensworth State Historic Park where Allensworth, a former slave, and a handful of families established a town in 1908 governed by Black people.
 While its prominence faded after Allensworth’s death in 1914, tour his house, a historic schoolhouse, Baptist church and library.

-Beyond, you’ll find outdoor shopping at the Tulare Outlets in Tulare and beautiful flowers and produce at Woodlake Botanical Gardens, California’s first agricultural botanical garden in Woodlake.
+Beyond, you’ll find outdoor shopping at the Tulare Outlets and beautiful flowers and produce at Woodlake Botanical Gardens, California’s first agricultural botanical garden.

 Amid all the agriculture, you’ll find an artistic bent.
 In Exeter, 31 vibrant murals tell the story of the quaint town where restaurant names like Monet’s Wine Bistro are a tribute to the arts, as well as to the farm-to-fork movement.
 Check out the “When Emperors Ruled” mural that captures an era before the county’s popular Emperor grapes were upstaged by seedless varieties.